 Signed consent prior to donation.
 Completed health history form, including questions on medical history, vaccinations and overall health.

-Please call for an appointment at 412-348-2588.
-Or email: email@example.com - Located at the Pittsburgh Veterinary Specialty & Emergency Center (PVSEC).
+For more information, or to schedule an appointment: 412-348-2589 or [email protected] - Located at the Pittsburgh Veterinary Specialty & Emergency Center (PVSEC).